310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Kanata %}
-That’s right, it is just as Chiaki said~ Come, let’s all dance together~♪
+that’s right, it is just as chiaki said~ come, let’s all dance together~♪

-“For today only, we invite everyone to the monster festival!
-Trick or Treat…♪”
+“for today only, we invite everyone to the monster festival! trick or treat…♪”

 “♪\~♪\~♪”
 {% endbubble %}